GrishonNganga/Sniffr/README.md

     return('Home is where the root is at')

 ```
-We initialize the Sniffr class and pass in two parameters.\
+We initialize the Sniffr class and pass in two parameters.
-* 1. The folder where we expect photos to be saved in.
+* 1. The folder where photos uploaded to our site will be saved in.
 * 2. The folder where our model expects the photos for processing.\
 **NB** Note that we are passing them as relative imports.\
-Our example we assumes the model expects photos in the folder ~~photos~~ inside of the directory ~~model~~.\
+Our example we assumes the model expects photos in the folder *photos* inside of the directory *model*.\
 We also assume photos uploaded to our site are stored in the folder `/photos`
 * Run the application and go back to your code editor.
 Drag a photo inside the `/photos` folder.\
 Observe that they are moved into the `./model/photos`

-**Further customization to be a working application to come.**
+**We will continue building the application later.**

 ## Known Bugs